 Harold Bride, a wireless operator who survived the sinking of the Titanic, is carried up the ramp of a ship in May 1912.
 Later investigations into radio traffic on the night the Titanic sank revealed flaws in the Wireless Ship Act of 1910, the U.S. federal government’s first attempt to regulate radio communications.
+Later laws addressed these flaws and laid the foundation for regulation of radio as a mass medium.
+(Photo via Library of Congress Prints and Photographs Division Washington, public domain)

-The act required cruise ships departing U.S. ports with fifty or more people and traveling two hundred miles or more to have radio equipment and a skilled operator onboard.
+The act required cruise ships departing U.S. ports with 50 or more people and traveling 200 miles or more to have radio equipment and a skilled operator onboard.
 Additionally, to prevent a global monopoly in radio communications and to promote efficiency in radio transmissions, the law mandated that the equipment and operators be capable of exchanging messages regardless of the communication system employed.

-Key provisions ratified by thirty-three nations at the Berlin International Radiotelegraphic Conventions of 1906 included requiring radio equipment and operators on ocean liners, standardizing radio protocols, opening wireless communications regardless of the corporate affiliation, and giving emergency messages priority over the airwaves.
+Key provisions ratified by 33 nations at the Berlin International Radiotelegraphic Conventions of 1906 included requiring radio equipment and operators on ocean liners, standardizing radio protocols, opening wireless communications regardless of the corporate affiliation, and giving emergency messages priority over the airwaves.

 The act did not, however, allocate radio frequencies, and as a result, interference over the airwaves remained a major problem in wireless communications.
 It also did not mandate the priority of distress calls from sea, nor require that radio operators be licensed, and it failed to address the practical problem of how one radio operator on a ship could monitor radio transmissions at all times.

 The Radio Act of 1912 addressed these issues by mandating two radio operators per ship, requiring licensing for all radio operators, and assigning specific frequencies for specific purposes.
 Both the 1910 and 1912 laws, aimed at safety at sea, ultimately laid the foundation for the regulation of radio as a mass medium.